The Extrinsic Primitive Torsion Problem

-We carry out this calculation for $g=\big[[a^{-1},b^{-1}],b^{-1}\big]=aba^{-1}b^{-1} a^{-1} b a b^{-1} \in \ker(\rho_k)$ The columns of $Q(g)$ are given by $\pi_1 \circ \hat \rho_j(g)$ for $j \in \{1, \ldots, \frac{k-3}{2}\}$.
+We carry out this calculation for $g= \big[a^{-1},[a,b^{-1}]\big]= aba^{-1}b^{-1} a^{-1} b a b^{-1} \in \ker(\rho)$.
+The columns of $Q(g)$ are given by $\pi_1 \circ \hat \rho_j(g)$ for $j \in \{1, \ldots, \frac{k-3}{2}\}$.
 It may be computed that

-The coefficient $(\omega^j-1)(1-\omega^{-j-1})$ is never zero for the range of $j$ under consideration.
+(This calculation was done by hand and independently verified using \cite{sagemath} for several values of $k$.)
+Observe that the coefficient $(\omega^j-1)(1-\omega^{-j-1})$ is never zero for the range of $j$ under consideration.
 Also the vectors are linearly independent since the positions of non-zero entries never coincide.
 Thus the above argument gives us the rank we claimed. \end{proof}